eksiscloud/Varnish_7.x-multiple_sites/README.md

 Now is the new VCL loaded and linked to right label.
 Same thing than `systemctl reload varnish` but now it must be done per site.
 That system gives ypu fast way to roll back, if/when needed.
 Except if you crashed varnishd, because the `varnishadm` doesn`t work.
 So test your syntax before reloading/restart.

-* do you want to get rid off old loads? `varnishadm vcl.discard katiska-orig`
+* do you want to get rid off old loads from vcl.list? `varnishadm vcl.discard katiska-orig`

 ## My opinion